Zumbala/jerriepelser.com/content/blog/2018-06-28-communicate-status-background-job-signalr.md

 }
 ```

 When I report the status from my background job using SignalR, I only want to send the status update to the user who initiated the background job.
 The way I handle this is with the `AssociateJob` method which creates a SignalR Group with the name of the **Job ID** and add the connection to that group.
-I can then send the progess message to that particular group.
+I can then send the progress message to that particular group.

 The `AssociateJob` method will be invoked later on from the client.